London to Poland by Train in the Sixties and Seventies

 Map of German the Democratic Republic

-At some stage at dawn, there was a clonk which signalled that a shunting engine had engaged with our carriage.
+At some stage in the early hours of the morning, there was a clunk that signalled that a shunting engine had engaged with our carriage.

-Shortly afterwards, the carriage would be shunted and coupled to a locomotive, often a steam engine, which pulled a new set of carriages bound for Poland.
+Shortly afterwards, the carriage would be shunted and coupled to a locomotive, often a steam engine, which would then pull a new set of carriages bound for Poland.

 Steam hauled passenger train in Poland.